-To expedite note-taking, the scoring section for each case has a series of radio buttons that will allow you to quickly identify issues the candidate might be having.
-Use of these shortcut buttons is optional.
-There is a Case Evaluation box in which you can type comments about each case, and a Final Evaluation box to enter notes about the candidate's overall performance.
+There is a Case Evaluation box in which you can type comments about each case, and a box to enter notes about the candidate's overall performance.
 The Final Evaluation box stays the same throughout the exam period, and you can add to it during each case.

+Scoring is done within a range from 68 to 72, both for individual cases and for the summary score for the session.
 A score is given by the examiner for each case, with a 72 corresponding to an exceptionally strong performance, 71 for an above average performance, and 70 for an acceptable performance.
 A 70 is the passing standard.
 A 69 is for a weak performance: marginal but still failing.
 A 68 is for a complete miss, with the candidate performing very poorly and possibly dangerously if the case were encountered in practice.